gizatechxyz/giza-cli/docs/examples/full_transpilation.md

 [giza][2023-10-12 12:04:13.875] User created ✅.
 Check for a verification email 📧
 ```

-You will be prompted to add tour username, password and email.
+You will be prompted to add your username, password and email.
 Finally you will need to verify your email address by clicking on the link that you will receive in your inbox.

 ![email](img/email.png)

 Once we click the link we will be redirected to a verification endpoint and we will see a message saying that our email has been verified.
 Now we are ready to start using Giza CLI!

-Lets start by login into the platform:
+Let's start by login into the platform:

 ```console
 ❯ giza users login